 Benoit was a WWE superstar at the time of his death.
 Known to fans as “The Canadian Crippler,” he was one of the best technical wrestlers of his generation and, at 40, was still drawing huge audiences — despite speculation his career was spiraling downward.
 As the full extent of Benoit’s acts emerge, investigators including autopsy lead investigator, Dr. Michael Hunter, still search for motives.

-To learn what caused Benoit’s downward spiral, tune in to Autopsy: The Last Hours of… Chris Benoit on REELZ.
+To learn what caused Benoit’s downward spiral, tune in to Autopsy, Wrestlers Night on REELZ.